Jootgitoo/Repositorio-sistemas-gestion-empresarial/tema-1/ejercicios/informacion-presentacion-crm/presentacion-crm.md

 -----------------
 #### Infraestructure
-**Servidores en la nube:**
+**Cloud Servers:**
-    - Bitrix24 utiliza servidores de Amazon Web Services (AWS) para su versión en la nube.
+    - Uses Amazon Web Services servers for its cloud version.
-    - Tienen centros de datos ubicados en Estados Unidos (Virginia) y en la Unión Europea (Frankfurt, Alemania).
+    - The data centres are located in the United States and European Union
-    - Ofrecen almacenamiento escalable desde 1 TB hasta 100 TB, dependiendo del plan.
+    - They offer scalable storage from 1 TB to 100 TB, depending on the plan.
-    - Garantizan un tiempo de actividad mensual del 99.99% y un SLA del 99.95%.
+    - They guarantee a monthly uptime of 99.99% and an SLA of 99.95%.

-**Servidores privados:**
+**Private Servers:**
-    - Bitrix24 ofrece una versión local que puede instalarse en los servidores propios de la empresa.
+    - Offers a local version that can be installed on the company's own servers.
-    - Esta opción permite un control total sobre los datos y el acceso a ellos.
+    - This option allows full control over data and access to it.
-    - Proporciona acceso completo al código fuente para personalizaciones.
+    - It provides full access to the source code for customisations.
-    - Es ideal para empresas con requisitos específicos de seguridad o que necesitan mantener los datos en sus propias instalaciones.
+    - It is ideal for companies with specific security requirements or that need to keep data on their own premises.

 ---------------
 #### Database Manager
 Bitrix works with a "secret" database manager